 -

-GPR18, GPR119 and GPR55 receptors: These G protein-coupled receptors (GPR) act as cannabinoid receptors in the endocannabinoid system .
-They mediate a wide range of biochemical reactions.
+GPR18, GPR119 and GPR55 receptors: These G-protein-coupled receptors (GPR) act as cannabinoid receptors in the endocannabinoid system .
+They mediate a broad spectrum of biochemical reactions.

-Endogenous ligands of CB receptors(endocannabinoids) are the arachidonic acid derivatives anandamide and 2-arachidonylglacerol.
-Little is known about their physiological significance.
+Endogenous ligands of the CB receptors(endocannabinoids) are the arachidonic acid derivatives anandamide and 2-arachidonylglacerol.
+Little is yet known about their physiological significance.

-Other ligands of CB receptors: A new class of potent cannabinoid mimetics are the N-isobutylamides, which are prepared from Echinacea.
-These bind to the peripheral CB2 cannabinoid receptors on immune cells but not to the CB1 receptors in the central nervous system.
+Other ligands of the CB receptors: A new class of potent cannabinoid mimetics are the N-isobutylamides, which are produced from echinacea.
+These bind to the peripheral CB2 cannabinoid receptors on immune cells, but not to the CB1 receptors in the central nervous system.

 Yangonin from the kava plant (Piper methysticum) and various catechins from the tea plant (Camellia sinensis) also act on CB1 receptors.